 Georgette Chapman Phillips is the Kevin L. and Lisa A. Clayton Dean of Lehigh University’s College of Business.
 Dean Phillips is a seasoned executive and administrator with considerable managerial and financial oversight experience.
 Dean Phillips also has a breadth of experience and expertise in commercial real estate and urban planning.
 Her administrative knowledge coupled with her subject matter expertise allows her to analyze business issues from several vantage points.

 As Dean, Phillips has bottom line financial, academic and management responsibilities for all aspects of the business school.
-Dean Phillips has extensive experience overseeing a budget and financial reporting with responsibility for managing the Business School’s $35 million budget and has raised over $20M in her five years as Dean.
+Dean Phillips has extensive experience overseeing a budget and financial reporting with responsibility for managing the Business School’s $35 million budget and has raised over $45M in her nine years as Dean.
 She overhauled the financial reporting lines of the business school to better realign money to mission.
 Dean Phillips has considerable management experience overseeing a team of 140 employees and has significant capability in strategic planning.
 Since taking the role in 2014 Dean Phillips has overseen the implementation of major strategic initiatives such as the expansion of both the undergraduate and graduate programs as well as creation of the Executive Education program.
 In doing so she has regular interaction with her Dean’s Advisory Council and the Board of Trustees for Lehigh University.

 In addition to her current role, Dean Phillips has held several administrative appointments including Vice Dean and Director of the Undergraduate program at Wharton where she managed a 30-person staff, oversaw the budget and financial controls for the undergraduate division and played an extensive role in fundraising.
 Prior to serving as Vice Dean she was chair of the Real Estate where she managed curriculum, faculty and real estate industry engagement.